Arkansas Board of Podiatric Medicine

 - At all meetings of the Board, three members shall be necessary for the transaction of business, and all motions must have two favorable votes in order for them to carry.
 At examinations, only one member needs to be present to supervise the examination and render such service as may be needed.

 Forms & Publications

 - Podiatric License application

 - Renewal application ( The requirement for CME hours is now 20 hours per year.
-ALL documentation and money for renewal needs to be IN THE OFFICE of the Secretary Treasurer by Friday, June 19.
+ALL documentation and money for renewal need to be IN THE OFFICE of the Secretary-Treasurer by Friday, June 19.
 That way the new licenses can be back to the licensee by June 30th.
 After June 19th, a late charge will be required as usual.)